Sreenadh1543/Android-Architectures/README.md

 **Project Description :**

-Connect With a REST - API and retrieve list of countries in Mvc , Mvp and Mvvm Models.
+Connect With a REST - API and retrieve list of countries in Mvc , Mvp and Mvvm Architectures.

 Countries API to be connected with